dancer1325/prometheus/discovery/README.md

 }
 ```

-Prometheus will call the `Run()` method on a provider to initialize the discovery mechanism.
-The mechanism will then send *all* the target groups into the channel.
+Prometheus will call the `Run()` method on a provider to initialize the discovery mechanism
+* The mechanism will then send *all* the target groups into the channel
+*
-Now the mechanism will watch for changes.
-For each update it can send all target groups, or only changed and new target groups, down the channel. `Manager` will handle
+Now the mechanism will watch for changes
+* For each update it can send all target groups, or only changed and new target groups, down the channel
+* `Manager` will handle
 both cases.

 For example if we had a discovery mechanism and it retrieves the following groups: